iaretechnician/barebones-masterserver-wiki/Getting-Started.md

 1. Create a new folder in your project asset's root, and name it **MyGame**
 1. Create two more folders within MyGame, called **Scripts** and **Scenes**

-:warning: If there's already a folder named **MyGame**, you can delete it.
+:warning: If there's already a folder named **MyGame** in the `Barebones/Demos` folder, you can delete it.
 It contains the outcome of this tutorial.

 ![](http://i.imgur.com/I6iep44.png)

 # Setting Up Main Screen

-To make things faster, a pre-made scene is provided in the within the asset, and it's located at `Barebones/MasterServer/Scenes -> MainEmpty`.
+To make things faster, a pre-made scene is provided within the asset, and it's located at `Barebones/MasterFramework/Scenes -> MainEmpty`.
 When you work on your game, you're not forced to use this scene, but it's very convenient to make a copy of it and customize it the way you want.

 Open the scene, hit `File > Save Scene As`, name it **MyMain** and save it to `MyGame/Scenes`